0xcindyv/multiversosite/README.md

 - **Shift**: Descend
 - **Mouse**: Look around
 - **Click**: Interact with objects

+## Bitcoin Ordinals Access
+The exclusive areas of the Multiverso are accessible only to holders of the Multiverso Pass Bitcoin Ordinals Collection.
+These NFTs on the Bitcoin blockchain grant access to:
+- Educational content and classes
+- Exclusive terrain and experiences
+- Special features and interactions

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.